Causality-oriented robustness: exploiting general noise interventions

-\citet{replogle2022mapping} published a large-scale single-cell RNA sequencing dataset where they performed genome-scale Perturb-seq targeting all expressed genes with CRISPR perturbations across millions of human cells.
+\citet{replogle2022mapping} published a large-scale single-cell RNA sequencing dataset where they performed genome-scale Perturb-seq targeting on all expressed genes with CRISPR perturbations across millions of human cells.
 We utilize the dataset on the RPE1 cells, as it focuses on putatively important genes and tend to respond more to interventions.
-After preprocessing the data following the benchmark by \citet{chevalley2022causalbench}, we arrive at 10 genes with the highest expression level as the observed variables.
-We regard one gene as the response variable and the others as covariates, with reasoning given in Supplementary~\ref{app:singlecell}.
+After preprocessing the data following \citet{chevalley2022causalbench}, we arrive at 10 genes with the highest expression level as the observed variables.
+We regard one gene as the response variable and the others as covariates, with the reasoning given in Appendix~\ref{app:singlecell}.
 Our training data contains 11,485 observational data and 10 interventional environments in each of which one of the 10 genes is intervened on.
 The sample sizes of the interventional environments range from 100 to 500.

 Moreover, we have hundreds of additional environments, each of which involves the intervention on one hidden gene (i.e., a gene that is not among the 10 observed ones).
 These environments, potentially different from the training environments, serve as the test distributions to assess the robustness of prediction models.